AnggaR96s/Reforestation/README.md

-## What do you call a dad that has fallen through the ice?
-A Popsicle.
+## Remember, the best angle to approach a problem from is the "try" angle.